 - All students must make satisfactory progress toward a degree and meet the minimum cumulative GPA required by your college of enrollment.

 To begin the appeal process, follow these steps:

 - Complete the Appeal for Financial Aid Probation form.

-- Prepare a statement explaining: (1) extenuating circumstance(s) that caused your completion rate and/or GPA deficiency; and (2) changes to your situation that will allow you to demonstrate satisfactory academic progress going forward.
+- Prepare a statement explaining: (1) the cause of the failure to meet satisfactory academic standards; and (2) changes to your situation that will allow you to demonstrate satisfactory academic progress going forward.

-- Submit the form and statement to your advisor within 30 days of receiving your academic progress ineligibility notice from the Office of Financial Aid.
+- Submit the form and statement to your academic adviser within 30 days of receiving your academic progress ineligibility notice from the Office of Financial Aid.

-If your advisor provides an acceptable plan with your appeal, here's what happens:
+If your adviser provides an acceptable plan with your appeal, here's what happens:

 - Failure to meet any of the terms of your academic plan will result in the immediate loss of your aid eligibility.

 NOTE: Students enrolled in the School of Arts and Sciences in New Brunswick must submit their appeal forms no later than October 1.

 I do not meet the academic progress standards.
 What are my options?